prishachoithani/prishachoithani/README.md

 <div align="center">

-*1st Year · Computer Science Engineering · Aspiring AI Software Engineer*
+**Prisha Choithani** · Computer Science Engineering · Year 1

+*Hoping to learn how to build AI systems that are as intuitive as they are intelligent.*

 </div>